Dynamical parity selection in superconducting weak links: Conclusions

-\textit{Conclusions.---}Our theory suggests a simple physical mechanism for inducing almost perfect dynamical parity polarization of the subgap states in finite-length Josephson junctions.
+Our theory suggests a simple physical mechanism for inducing almost perfect dynamical parity polarization of the subgap states in finite-length Josephson junctions.
 This effect should be useful in facilitating Andreev qubit quantum manipulations within a protected parity subspace.
 Although we have considered a simplified model which neglects many aspects of realistic devices, the mechanism discussed here provides a basis for qualitatively understanding the intriguing experimental results of Ref.~\cite{Wesdorp2022}.
-In addition, it offers a simple strategy for optimizing the parity polarization.
+Our predictions on the phase dependence, see Figs.~\ref{fig3}(c,d), as well as on the dependence on temperature $T_{\rm env}$ and resonator frequency $\Omega$, could be tested by future experiments, where the proposed mechanism also offers a simple strategy for optimizing the parity polarization.
 Our formalism directly allows to consider superconducting weak links harboring more than two ABSs as well as spin-orbit coupling effects \cite{Tosi2019,Park2017}.
 Future work should clarify the role of Coulomb interactions, e.g., by modeling the weak link as a quantum dot \cite{Alvaro2011,Kurilovich2021,Hermansen2022}.